-- pressing the shutter release button half way

-- pressing the Stop down button
+- pressing the shutter release button half way - clicking the ON.OFF button - pressing the Stop down, Mirror up, User or AE-L button

-- clicking the ON.OFF button

-- pressing the Mirror up button.

-In this mode, signalled by the standby H2 logo appearing on the grip LCD, the demand on the batteries is very low.
+In this mode, signalled by the standby H2F logo appearing on the grip LCD, the demand on the batteries is very low.
 It is ideal for general use where intervals between shots exceed a few seconds.